 Verification of Attendance

-Once enrollment, pre-testing and 12 hours of participation is completed, you may ask for verification of attendance.
-Contact the Adult Education Office.
-If you need verification before you complete 12 hours, contact the Director to discuss this.
+Once enrollment, pre-testing and 12 hours of participation are completed, you may ask for verification of attendance.
+Contact the Adult Education Office and allow a minimum of one week for it to be completed.

 Re-enrollment